Monsoon likely to be normal in north & south, above-normal in central India: IMD | Science-Environment

 ''We are expecting a good monsoon which will help the agriculture sector,” Mohapatra said in an online briefing.

+Most parts of the country are expected to receive normal to above normal rainfall during the season, Mohapatra added.
+However, there are some regions in east and northeast India like eastern parts of Bihar, some parts of West Bengal, Assam, Meghalaya, Jammu and Kashmir, Ladakh, adjoining Himachal Pradesh, southwest peninsular India, specifically some parts of Kerala, coastal Karnataka and some parts of interior Maharashtra and some parts of interior Tamil Nadu where the probability of below normal activity is predicted.

-Rainfall in the range of 96-104 of the LPA is categorized as normal.
+Rainfall in the range of 96-104 of the LPA is categorised as normal.

+The LPA of the season rainfall over the country as a whole for the period 1961-2010 is 88 centimetres.

+The IMD has four divisions -- the east and the northeast, northwest, central India and south peninsula.

-Mohapatra said there is a 40 percent chance of normal rainfall, 22 percent above normal, 12 percent excess, and 18 percent below normal.
+Mohapatra said there is a 40 per cent chance of a normal rainfall, 22 per cent above normal, 12 per cent excess and 18 per cent below normal.

-He said spatial distribution suggests normal or above normal seasonal rainfall is most likely over many areas of northwest and central India, and eastern parts of the southern peninsula.
+Mohapatra said spatial distribution suggests normal or above normal seasonal rainfall is most likely over many areas of northwest and central India, and eastern parts of southern peninsula.

-El Nino, La Nina, positive and negative IOD are believed to influence the Indian monsoon.
+El Nino, La Nina, positive and negative IOD are believed to have an influence over the Indian monsoon.

 El Nino and La Nina are associated with the heating and cooling of the equatorial Pacific Ocean respectively.
-Negative and positive IOD is also linked to the heating and cooling of the Indian Ocean waters respectively.
+Negative and positive IOD are also linked to the heating and cooling of the Indian Ocean waters respectively.
+Mohapatra said conditions are favourable for the southwest monsoon to make an onset over Kerala on June 3.
+The normal onset date for monsoon's arrival in Kerala is June 1 which marks the commencement of the four-month rainfall season.

+He added that from this year, the IMD will give a monthly rainfall forecast for all four months of the season.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)